conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 Depending on the configuration the Controller might ask Kubernetes API to deploy :

     - A `Deployment` for the Conduktor Platform with all configuration read in input `ConfigMap` and `Secret`.
-    - A `Service` to access Condutkor Platform exposed ports
+    - A `Service` to access Conduktor Platform exposed ports
     - Optionally an `Ingress` to expose Platform on some host url.
 See [ingress configuration](#setup-ingress-for-conduktor-platform) for mor details.

 :::info